 Seriously though, it's one of the best.
 But there's nothing stopping you using any image compression plugin you choose.

 But compression is only part of the picture.
 Serving scaled images also goes a long way in speed optimization.
 In other words, if your theme specifies maximum dimensions of say 700px wide, then make sure to resize your images to that specification.
-NOTE: Serving images just 1px larger than the maximum specification will also make images blurry.
+NOTE: Serving images just 1px larger than the maximum specification will also make images blurred.

 Lazy loading images also helps to improve user experience (perceived load time).
 See the media section.